mrjosh/fortress/README.md

 * Built with Golang

 ## Contributing
-Thank you for considering contributing to the HomePi project!
+Thank you for considering contributing to the Fortress project!

 ## License
 The Fortress project is open-source software licensed under the MIT license.